No one wants to overspend on groceries each month.

 - The Krazy Coupon Lady

-Once you have picked who you are going to follow- do all the deals that you can they share.
+Once you have picked who you will follow, do all the deals you can they share.
 Before you know it you’ll be an extreme couponer saving your family hundreds of dollars a month!